MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L07_BPF.md

 6. Click the back button.

-7. Click on the solution name **Common Data Services Default Solution** located in the navigation breadcrumbs.
+7. Navigate back to the solution.

-8. Click **Publish All Customizations**.
+8. Click **Publish all customizations**.

 ## Exercise 2 – Create Business Process Flow